 Sorting out the reason for breast pain, begins with your story.
-Pectoral pain referred from muscles, felt in your breast, is likely to be present during the whole of your menstrual cycle.
-It is likely to be on one side only.
-Examination of yourself and treatment are covered on the
+Pectoral pain referred from muscles, felt in or under one breast, is likely to be present during the whole of your menstrual cycle.
+Examination of yourself and treatment are covered on the musculoskeletal chest pain page.

-Sore breasts from fibrocystic breast disease is likely to be dull, heavy breast pain, plus fullness and tenderness, in the premenstrual fortnight.
+Sore breasts from fibrocystic breast disease is likely to be dull, heavy breast pain, plus fullness and tenderness, on both sides in the premenstrual fortnight.

 Breastbone pain right in the middle between your breasts, is another thing.
 If this is where you have consistent pain, the causes are different and a medical check is advisable.